eddyLazar/gatsby-cv/src/data/bio/bio.md

   github: https://github.com/eddyLazar/gatsby-cv
 ---

-I am a seasoned developer with more than 10 years of full-stack experience.
-I've been working in different areas and with different technologies.
-I'm passionate about things I'm working on.
-I like architecting new things and inventing new ideas.
-I'm always keen on learning and exploring something new also ready to help others if needed.
-Excited about exchanging and discussing ideas with others.
+Seasoned developer with more than 10 years of full-stack experience in web development.
+I've been working in different areas  with all kinds of technologies, backend, frontend, devops, mobile, desktop.
+I like architecting new things inventing new ideas and finding better ways.
+Excited about sharing, learning and teaching expirience and knowledge.